Epicodus-Curriculum/javascript-full-stack/0d_installing_node_via_nvm.md

 v18.16.0
 ```

-The command `node -v` checks the version of Node that’s installed on your computer.
+The command `node -v` checks the version of Node that's installed on your computer.
 If you see a version number like `v18.16.0` returned, then node is installed on your computer.
 Note that your version of node may be different from the example above.
 If you get a message about “node: command not found”, it means your computer does not recognize the `node` command because node is not installed (or possibly there was an error in the installation process).

 To uninstall node on a Windows machine, follow these steps: